Which surface of the ankle is placed in contact with the IR for the upright lateral projection?

 Prepare for the Limited Scope of Radiography Exam with our engaging quiz.
 Use flashcards and multiple-choice questions, each featuring helpful hints and detailed explanations, to ensure you're ready for exam success.

-In the upright lateral projection of the ankle, the key focus is on positioning the ankle in such a way that the correct area is visualized for diagnostic imaging.
-The lateral surface of the ankle is the one that should be placed in contact with the image receptor (IR).
-This positioning allows for an accurate representation of the ankle joint, including the malleoli and the surrounding structures.
+In the upright lateral projection of the ankle, the lateral surface of the ankle is the one that should be placed in contact with the image receptor (IR).
+This positioning is crucial as it allows for clear visualization of the anatomical structures of the ankle joint, including the tibia, fibula, and the tarsal bones.

 Subscribe